zmahfuz0613/rails-react-auth-bcrypt/README.md

 ```

 Our `authorize_request` method first grabs the auth header.
 It then splits out the token from the header.
 Once we have the token, we can use our `decode` helper method to pull the user info from the token.
-Then we can set an instanse variable `@current_user` using the user_id from the token data.
+Then we can set an instance variable `@current_user` using the user_id from the token data.
 Now we have the user data preset in any controller that we call the `authorize_request` method.
 If the user can't be found or the token isn't valid, we raise an `unauthorized` error.

 We can test this out by adding a before action to our `UsersController`: